 But he's not Batman.

 Will he be able to bring the appropriate gravitas to the story of a billionaire who dresses up like a bat and pretends to have a gravelly-voice and uses magic green rocks to punch an alien in the face?
 I don't know that he does.
-It requires a seasoned actor that is universally-respected, like Christian Bale (best known for being the bad guy in the Shaft remake).
+It requires a seasoned actor that is universally-respected, like Christian Bale (of the Shaft remake).

 Let's look at what is arguably the best Batman film, The Dark Knight.
 Obviously, the most compelling and interesting character in that film is Batman.
 His arc could only be played by the highest-caliber actor: At the beginning of the film, Batman has not punched anyone or yelled at anyone in a stupid voice, but by the end, he has punched a bunch of people and yelled all kinds of things with a stupid voice.
 Sure, all the heady and emotional arcs are given to the Joker and Harvey Dent, but Batman ends the film by thinking a girl liked him when she actually liked someone else.
 Also, he deduced the Joker's location by using magic cell phone GPS mapping.
 He's not called 'The World's Greatest Detective' for nothing, folks.